 At Godley Community Primary Academy we provide the children with a rich and broad curriculum where all pupils can learn and achieve.

-Homework also supports the development of independent learning skills and provides parents with an opportunity to take part in their child’s education.
-English and maths skills burst homework are sent out each week to children throughout school plus a thematic project for the children to complete at home.
+Home learning experiences are essential in connection with school life.
+They give the children the opportunity to apply and embed what they have learnt in school.
+Providing homework helps children to develop the skills and attitudes they will need for successful lifelong learning.
+Homework also supports the development of independent learning skills and provides parents with an opportunity to understand and take part in their child’s education.
+English and Maths skills burst homework are sent out each week to children throughout school plus a thematic project for the children to complete at home.